dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 ### Update CSI Drivers

+{{% pageinfo color="primary" %}}
+An issue impacting usage of the NVMe protocol has been identified in the PowerStore CSI Driver version v2.11.0.
+The problem prevents mounts of NVMe volumes across all orchestration platforms.
+Users are advised to use an alternate block protocol (e.g. iSCSI, FC) or delay upgrading to the v2.11.0 version of the PowerStore driver until an updated driver has been published.
+{{% /pageinfo %}}

 The CSI Drivers and CSM Modules installed by the Dell CSM Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include:

 * Modifying the installation directly via `kubectl edit`